RelativisticMechanic/CRTerm/DEVLOG.md

 Another headache with Windows systems is that Windows internally implements wchar_t as UTF-16, so that means while copying and pasting we must use MultiByteToWideChar() and WideCharToMultiByte() functions from Windows API.

+Another thing was implementing a fallback font, in case the user given font does not have the required glyph, for this I used GNU Unifont.

 ## Sending Keycodes to the Program

 Just as VT100 implements a standard for output, it also implements a standard for input.
 I use a hash map to map various SDL keys to VT100 strings to be sent through the pipe "toProgram", located in `src/VT100.h`.